cpraveen/cfdlab/chapel/euler2d/README.md

 # Solve 2d Euler equations

-* `isentropic_forall`: We compute all the fluxes and then update solution.
-This is needed to avoid race condition.
+* `euler_flux`: We compute and store all the fluxes and then update solution.
+This is avoids race condition.
-* `isentropic_coforall`: We dont store flux, but directly compute residual.
-To avoid race condition, we use coforall.
+* `euler_res`: We dont store flux, but directly compute and store residual.
+To avoid race condition, we use forall only in one direction.

-## forall version
+## euler_res version

-If we compute `res` in forall version, it would look like this
+If we compute `res` using a single forall, it would look like this

 ```c
 forall (i,j) in Dx